worldbank/gld/Support/B - Country Survey Details/GEO/LFS/Merging_Original_Employment_Data_and_Coding_Labour_Variables.md

 On average, about 80% of paid employees in the earlier rounds can report their exact salary, while about a fifth give a bracket instead.
 To use the interval information, we imputed salary for bracket-only cases.
 First, the wage information from respondents who reported an exact salary was trimmed for outliers.
 Next, the mean salary was calculated by sex, urban/rural area, industry, and occupation within each wage bracket.
 For example, we calculated the mean salary of women in urban areas who worked in manufacturing as clerks and reported earnings between 800 and 1000 GEL.
 That mean was then assigned to otherwise comparable workers who reported the same bracket but not an exact wage.
 These estimates align broadly with the ILOSTAT salary series based on the Household Income and Expenditure Survey (see below).

 The 2024 wage data differ from the earlier rounds.
-Although the questionnaire still asks first for the exact amount and then for a bracket if needed, the delivered 2024 labour file retains only the bracketed earnings variable and not the exact amount.
+Although the questionnaire still asks first for the exact amount and then for a bracket if needed, the raw 2024 wage information retains only the bracketed earnings variable and not the exact amount.
 For this reason, the donor-based imputation used in the earlier rounds could not be reproduced in 2024.
 Instead, `wage_no_compen` in 2024 is approximated directly from the reported brackets.

 ![wage_estimates](utilities/wage_estimates.png)